 Price : HK$2400

-We meet at the Sai Kung Squash & Tennis Centre at 10:00 am.
+We meet at our sea kayak base at the entrance to the carpark in Sha Ha Rd, Sai Kung at 10:00 am.
 From here it is a short walk to our kayaks where we pack them ready for the journey.
 Getting on the water around 11:00am allows us plenty of time to explore the inner islands of Shelter Bay.

 There are many routes to choose from (see map) depending on the tides, winds and general weather conditions.
 On any route there are ample opportunities to stop and explore the features of the islands, swim and snorkle.

 Our outbound journey is well protected due to the large number of inner islands in Shelter Bay.
 As we depart we are surrounded by super yachts and speed boats playing in the waters off Sai Kung (an exclusive resort destination for Hong Kong residents) but we soon leave these behind.